 If you are experiencing mounting medical debt, reduced wages due to injuries, or debilitating emotional distress after being involved in a head-on collision, then hiring a lawyer may be the best option for you.
 Vaughan & Vaughan has decades of experience in truck, car, and motorcycle accidents, specializing in personal injury in any capacity.

 After a car wreck, it is normal to feel overwhelmed.
 You are navigating injuries and damage and may be struggling with what to say to the insurance company so that the accident claim works in your favor.
-Allow one of our Lafayette, Indiana, head-on collision attorneys to handle it all while you focus on rest and recovery.
+Allow one of our Lafayette, Indiana, car accident lawyers to handle it all while you focus on rest and recovery.

 To find out if you qualify for compensation or to find out the value of your head-on collision claim, you can connect with a member of our legal team during a free consultation or continue reading to learn more.

 Find Out if You Have a Case for Compensation

 According to the National Highway Traffic Safety Administration, car accidents are a destructive occurrence that has caused over 4 million injuries, 23 million vehicle damages, and over 36,000 wrongful death victims in 2019 alone (NHTSA).
 If negligence caused your head-on collision, you may qualify for compensation.

 Usually, the party that was going the wrong way, breaking the law, or driving recklessly is to blame in head-on incidents.
 However, the amount of compensation you can receive would be affected if multiple drivers contributed to the collision.
 The reasons listed below suggest that you might be eligible for a sizable settlement:

 - Your injuries are severe enough to justify compensation.
 It’s important to see a doctor immediately after an accident so they can examine you and make a diagnosis.
 All medical records of injuries and discomfort will be used to determine how much your personal injury claim is worth.